A Systematic Literature Review of Spatio-Temporal Graph Neural Network Models for Time Series Forecasting and Classification: Thematic analysis

 Finally, Tab.~\ref{t:risultati traffic} illustrates the performance of different models on the Traffic dataset, with hourly data between 2015 and 2016.
 The accuracy of each model is assessed across 3, 6, 12, and 24 steps ahead horizons, with RRSE and CORR as the evaluation metrics.

 {\tabcolsep=4.5pt

 }

 The accuracy of the models varies by horizon and metric.
-However, the best one in terms of RRSE over all horizons is the temporal decomposition enhanced graph neural network for multivariate time series forecasting (TDG4MSF) \cite{art_81}, proposed by Miao et al.~in 2021.
-The TDG4MSF model is composed of four components: temporal decomposition enhanced representation learning for extracting short and long term periodic patterns, graph structure learning, gated graph neural network depending on linear transformation for representation learning, and MLP-based output layer.
+Overall, the best models are the temporal polynomial graph neural network (TPGNN) \cite{art_685} already discussed for the Electricity consumption dataset, and the temporal decomposition enhanced graph neural network for multivariate time series forecasting (TDG4-MSF) \cite{art_81}.
+The TDG4-MSF model, proposed by Miao et al.~in 2021, is composed of four components: temporal decomposition enhanced representation learning for extracting short and long term periodic patterns, graph structure learning, gated graph neural network depending on linear transformation for representation learning, and MLP-based output layer.

+There are also other pairs of papers whose results can be compared.
+However, due to space limitations, we do not include tables comparing the results of just two papers in this \enquote{Generic} subsection.
+Instead, the reader is referred to the studies Refs.~\cite{art_640} and \cite{art_688} for the CSSE COVID-19 and ECG 5000 datasets; Refs.~\cite{art_657} and \cite{art_674} for the Bytom dataset; Refs.~\cite{art_76} and \cite{art_687} for the Jena weather dataset.